Sreetama Datta

 A:

-• Candidates must be dressed casually and avoid clothes with long sleeves.
+• Students must be dressed casually and avoid clothes with long sleeves.

 • Shoes/boots, etc., will not be permitted.
-Candidates must instead wear slippers, open-toed sandals with low heels, etc.
+Applicants must instead wear slippers, open-toed sandals with low heels, etc.

-• Candidates in customary dress must report to the exam centre by 12:30 pm.
-It was also mandatory for such candidates to have provided this information while filling the NEET 2025 application form.
+• Students are advised to wear customary dress and must report to the exam centre by 12:30 pm.
+It will also be mandatory for such candidates to have provided this information while filling out the NEET application form.

-NTA has also released a list of items that are banned inside the examination hall.
+NTA will release a list of items that are banned inside the examination hall.
 Candidates appearing for the examination must ensure that they do not have any of the following items with them on the exam day.

 • Stationery items such as test-based material (written/printed), papers, notes, Pencil box, pouches, geometry box, pen, scale/ruler, eraser, etc.